wang-shuyu/tcm_lib_search/README.md

 - Mac OS
     - Formula extraction program: [extract_formula for Mac OS](https://1drv.ms/u/s!Am5VX_Ff6cC6lwAEZYuDoDv3u7LG)
     - Formula query program: [tcm_lib_search for Mac OS](https://1drv.ms/u/s!Am5VX_Ff6cC6ln7Rgf3UADKQQ0LN)

+After downloading these programs, uncompress the zip file.
+These programs are designed to run in console mode.
+Windows user can use PowerShell (see https://technet.microsoft.com/en-us/library/ff629472.aspx on how to start PowerShell).
+Mac users can use the Terminal application (http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line).
+Basic familiarity with terminal commands are necessary for running these programs.

 ### Download and install from source code
 Alternatively, you can download the source code and build the package from scratch.
 This package has the following dependencies